loco/wp-loco/readme.txt

 == Changelog ==

+= 2.5.7 =
+* Fixed bug in 2.5.6 where remote APIs could not be used in batch mode.

 = 2.5.6 =
 * Added loco_api_provider_source filter
 * Fixed bug loading user preferences saved in older version